-Rebecca Turner: My perception is that your dream characters only seem self aware.
+Rebecca Casale: My perception is that your dream characters only seem self aware.
 But they are not actually self aware.
 Based on our current understanding, to assume that a dream character has a separate consciousness of your own implies that their consciousness resides somewhere beyond your awareness.
 But where is that?

 If we pursue this line of thinking unchecked, we end up talking about multiple consciousnesses or personalities that only awaken in your dreams.
 It's certainly a thought.
 Then we could go ever further and suggest other intelligences are infiltrating your mind via some kind of telepathy - quite a leap of logic!
 It seems that the much more likely solution is they are imaginary dream beings who present the illusion of self awareness.

 Remember that, even in a highly conscious lucid dream, the dream itself is still co-created by an unconscious self.
 There are elements which are not consciously under your control: from subtleties like the light levels, to major features like sudden unexpected plot twists.
 So there is some other awareness guiding this dream.
 However modern theories suggest this awareness does not direct your dream characters - but rather, these are sub-personalities within your waking ego, as well as memories, projections and expectation-guided facets of your dream world.
 The fact that they appear self-aware is a reflection of the fact that other people appear self-aware in your waking experience, too.

 However, saying that dream characters are projections of ourselves does not render them meaningless.
 Probing the "minds" of our dream characters offers endless opportunity for insight into our own unconscious beliefs and aspirations.
 I commend you for seeking conversation with these dream beings while lucid, and urge you to keep asking of them all the deep and meaningful questions you dare to dream up.
 You may even like put today's line of questioning to a dream character by asking them about their consciousness: